Colorado Spine Patient Portal iOS Mobile 0 → 1

 Make "on track" feel real

-The progress ring isn't a vanity metric, it's tied to actual milestone completion.
-The weekly check-in calendar gives patients a ritual: small daily confirmation that they're doing the right things.
+The progress ring isn't a vanity metric it's tied to actual milestone completion.
+The weekly check-in calendar gives patients a ritual: small daily confirmation they're doing the right things.
 The milestone timeline makes the abstract recovery arc concrete and achievable.
-Every design decision here was about reducing anxiety, not just reporting data.
+Every decision here was about reducing anxiety, not just reporting data.

 Medical authority without clinical coldness